fahim914/sample-project-management/README.md

 # sample-project-management
-“A Python program to calculate student grades
+“A Python program to calculate student total grades